NeonDeveloper-byte/Zeon-AntiCheat/README.md

 ## 📜 License
 This project is released under a **custom restrictive license**.
-- Editing, forking, or source code access is **not permitted**.
+- Redistribution, modification, or reverse engineering is **not permitted**.
-- Redistribution of any kind is forbidden.
+- Forking or copying this repository is forbidden.
-- We reserve full control of authorization and may enable or disable the script for any developer at any time, regardless of status.
+- Authorization to use Federation Anticheat is controlled exclusively by the maintainers.
-- Violations of these terms will result in permanent denial of service.
+- Any violation will result in permanent denial of service.

-- LICENSED UNDER CC-BY-4.0
+⚠️ This project is **not open source**.